lyoungblood/realtime-web-analytics-workshop/module-4/README.md

 <details>
 <summary><strong>Simulate Load Times via Python Script (expand for details)</strong></summary><p>

-To simulate page load times you will create a Python script simialr to the **test-beacon.py** script you used earlier.
+To simulate page load times you will create a Python script similar to the **test-beacon.py** script you used earlier.
 Open a text editor and add the following:

 ```python